oddlama/idmail/README.md

     JOIN users AS u ON m.owner = u.username \
     WHERE m.address = ?1 AND m.active = true AND d.active = true AND u.active = true \
 """
+# the ordering allows aliases to override existing mailboxes.
+# The web interface never allows you to create such an alias,
+# but by provisioning you can create send-only mailboxes that
+# have their incoming mail redirected somewhere else
 recipients = """\
-SELECT m.address AS name FROM mailboxes AS m \
+SELECT name FROM ( \
-    JOIN domains AS d ON m.domain = d.domain \
-    JOIN users AS u ON m.owner = u.username \
-    WHERE m.address = ?1 AND m.active = true AND d.active = true AND u.active = true \
-UNION SELECT a.target AS name FROM aliases AS a \
+    SELECT a.target AS name, 1 AS rowOrder AS name FROM aliases AS a \
         JOIN domains AS d ON a.domain = d.domain \
         JOIN ( \
             SELECT username FROM users \
                 WHERE active = true \
             UNION SELECT m.address AS username FROM mailboxes AS m \
                 JOIN users AS u ON m.owner = u.username \
                 WHERE m.active = true AND u.active = true \
         ) AS u ON a.owner = u.username \
         WHERE a.address = ?1 AND a.active = true AND d.active = true \
+    UNION SELECT m.address AS name, 2 AS rowOrder AS name FROM mailboxes AS m \
+        JOIN domains AS d ON m.domain = d.domain \
+        JOIN users AS u ON m.owner = u.username \
+        WHERE m.address = ?1 AND m.active = true AND d.active = true AND u.active = true \
-UNION SELECT d.catch_all AS name FROM domains AS d \
+    UNION SELECT d.catch_all AS name, 3 AS rowOrder AS name FROM domains AS d \
         JOIN mailboxes AS m ON d.catch_all = m.address \
         JOIN users AS u ON m.owner = u.username \
         WHERE ?1 = ('@' || d.domain) AND d.active = true AND m.active = true AND u.active = true \
+    ORDER BY rowOrder, name ASC \
+    LIMIT 1 \
+) \
 """
 verify = """\
 SELECT m.address AS address FROM mailboxes AS m \